DoctorDalek1963/lintrans/docs/source/tutorial/configuring-display-settings.rst

 can show or hide both the transformed and untransformed versions separately with these display settings.

-See :ref:`Visualizing transformations<visualizing-transformations.defining-custom-polygons>` to see
+See :ref:`Visualizing transformations<visualizing-transformations.defining-custom-polygons>` to
-what these polygons look like.
+learn more about these polygons.

 Input/output vectors
 --------------------

 lintrans supports the ability to drag an input vector and see how it gets transformed by the currently displayed transformation.
 The display settings allow you to show or hide this pair of input and output vectors individually.
+See :ref:`Visualizing transformations<visualizing-transformations.using-io-vectors>`.